Master Services Agreement (“MSA”)

 10.1.
 Term.
 The subscription term is as stated in the SOW.
-This Agreement auto-renews for successive one-year terms unless terminated at least 60 days prior to the then current term or as stated in the SOW.
+This Agreement auto-renews for successive one-year terms as stated in the SOW.

 10.2 Termination for Convenience.
 MSP makes a substantial commitment to evaluating and onboarding its Clients.
-Client or MSP may terminate this Agreement for convenience upon 30 days written notice to the other Party.
-If Client terminates this Agreement for convenience, all fees due and owing for the remainder of the applicable term are non-cancelable and non-refundable and shall be due upon termination.
-If MSP terminates this Agreement for convenience, Client shall be responsible for all fees incurred through the end of the month from the effective date of termination.
+Client or MSP may terminate this Agreement for convenience upon 30 days written notice to the other party.
+If Client terminates this Agreement for convenience, all fees due and owing for the remainder of the applicable term are non-cancelable and non-refundable.
+If MSP terminates this Agreement for convenience, MSP shall provide a pro-rata refund for pre-paid fees calculated as of the effective date of termination.

 10.4.
 Payment Upon Termination.
 Upon any termination of this Agreement by Client for cause, Client will pay, in accordance with the Fees, Invoicing, Taxes, and Payment section of this Agreement, any unpaid fees and expenses incurred on or before the termination date.
 In the event that MSP terminates the Agreement for cause, any pre-paid fees for Services charged on a fixed-fee basis are non-refundable.
-Upon termination or expiration of the Agreement, MSP shall promptly delete any Client data within its possession within thirty days, including any data on backups, unless otherwise instructed by Client.
-MSP shall not be liable for any damages or claims arising from its deletion of data pursuant to these terms after termination or expiration.
+Upon termination or expiration of the Agreement, MSP shall promptly delete any Client data within its possession, including any data on backups, unless otherwise instructed by Client.
+MSP shall not be liable for any damages or claims arising from its deletion of data after termination or expiration.